bioinformaticsdotca/CSHL_2019/IntegratedAssignment_Day7/integrated_assignment_day7.md

  * Color nodes by function.
    * In Control Panel, select the 'Style' tab and go to the 'Node' panel.
    * Expand the 'Fill Color' field using the down arrow and set 'Column' to 'annotation name' which is the top field (/!\ not 'annotations').
 Select one annotation of your choice by clicking on the white space and choose a color.
-Repeat for 2 annotation names.
+Repeat for 2 more annotation names.
 For the current example, we have selected the top 3 enriched GO annotations 'gamma-catenin binding', 'regulation of protein serine/threonine kinase activity' and 'adherens junction organization'.
 Hint: the annotation names are displayed in alphabetical order.

  * Edge width (optional).
 In Control Panel, go to the 'Edge' panel.
 Expand the 'Width' field using the down arrow.
 A grah is displayed.
 Double click on the graph to select it and move the left and right handles up.
 Look at the changes on the network (suggested values are approximately 7 for the left handle and approximately 18 for the right handle).
 Click on OK.